Mise en Place

 Restaurant kitchens take this further.
 Morning prep shifts exist for one reason: building mise en place before service.
 Cooks arrive hours early to break down proteins, build stocks, make sauces, and portion ingredients.
 During service, "cooking" is mostly assembly, applying heat to components that were prepped hours ago.

 Each station keeps ingredients in the same position every shift.
-A sauté cook grabs the salt without looking because it's always in the same spot.
+A sautΓ© cook grabs the salt without looking because it's always in the same spot.
 That muscle memory is what makes a packed kitchen look effortless from the dining room.

 When supplies run low mid-service, cooks restock immediately.
 They never wait until they run out.
 This is called "refiring your mise."

-Common mise en place mistakes
+What are common mise en place mistakes?

 After years of cooking, I've found the single biggest improvement was the recipe read-through.
 Two minutes of reading the whole thing front to back saves twenty minutes of scrambling later.
 It sounds obvious, but most home cooks jump straight to step one.